If you are a novice crossbow hunter or huntress, learning the techniques to properly kill game can be a long process.

 Of course, since the deer’s head is so small, it is also a very difficult target to hit.

-Sorry for the low quality image, but here's a pic of one of the most impressive headshots I've seen:
+While this isn’t the highest quality imag, here’s a pic of one of the most impressive headshots I’ve seen:

 When a crossbow shot to the brain is delivered correctly, unlike the high shoulder shot, it does not affect the meat quality in the slightest.